shinhugh/raytracer/README.md

 Although the user only needs to `#include "rt.h"`, the definitions are distributed amongst various files so it may be daunting at first to learn the interface.
 The locations of the definitions are as below.
-Take a peek inside the header files for more details.
+Take a peek inside the header files in `/src/interface/` for more details.

 #### File `rt_shape.h`: